microsoft/OmniParser/omnitool/readme.md

    c.
 Start the server with `python app.py --windows_host_url localhost:8006 --omniparser_server_url localhost:8000`

    d.
-Open the URL in the terminal output, set your API Key from OpenAI and start playing with the AI agent!
+Open the URL in the terminal output, set your API Key and start playing with the AI agent!